sensu-plugins/sensu-plugins.github.io/development/developer_guidelines.md

 Ruby 1.9.2 and 1.8.7 support has been dropped, the plugins may still function with these versions but no tests will be run against them nor will code, such as hashes, be specifically written or enforced to ensure backwards compatibility.

-You can test rubocop compliance for yourself by installing the gem and running `rake test:rubocop plugin=<app>` from the PROJECT_ROOT.
+You can test rubocop compliance for yourself by installing the gem and running `rake test:rubocop plugin=<app>` from the PROJECT_DIRECTORY.
 Running `rake test:rubocop_fix plugin=<app>` will attempt to autocorrect any issues, saving yourself considerable time in large files.

 If it truly makes sense for your code to violate a rule you can disable that rule with your code by either using